More on Nonpoint Source Pollution

 Nonpoint source pollution can include:

-Excess fertilizers, herbicides and insecticides from agricultural lands and residential areas
+Excess of fertilizers, herbicides, insecticides and chemical application from agricultural lands and residential areas

-Oil, grease and toxic chemicals from urban runoff and energy production
+Oil, grease and toxic substances from energy plants and municipal runoff.

 SEE OTHER LESSONS AVAILABLE ON ESCHOOLTODAY